followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/20 Web Approach.md

 	In this code, the function's first argument specifies the URI of the source.
 Note that the file extension is omitted.
 In this case, both the *world.shp* and *world.dbf* files will be parsed.
 Add the *.shp* or *.dbf* extension if you need to parse a certain file.
 The second argument specifies the precision of the resulting shape coordinates.
 Within the callback function, which comes as the third argument, the resulting coordinates are assigned to the **layer**.**dataSource** option of the **VectorMap** widget.

 - **Using Data from an *ArrayBuffer* Source**
-	The **parse()** method can also parse any source of the *[ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/API/ArrayBuffer)* type.
+	The **parse()** method can also parse any source of the *<a href="https://developer.mozilla.org/en-US/docs/Web/API/ArrayBuffer" target="_blank">ArrayBuffer</a>* type.
 You can get a source of this type, for instance, by sending a request and specifying 'arraybuffer' as a response type.

 		<!--JavaScript-->var request = new XMLHttpRequest();
 		request.open('GET', '/shapeSources/world.shp');